+- Exterior lights operable

+- Auto bilge pump operating (check battery)

+- Hatches are watertight

+- Power and electric gear operating

+- Engine battery charged

+- Flashlight battery charged

+- Radio batteries charged

-Eq uipment To Be Kept On Board: Chafing gear Fenders Flashlight with spare batteries more ov ficient anchors with 300' or ersized rode operated radio Ch neck Monthly: Exterior lights operable Auto bilge pump operating (check batt Hatches are watertight Power and electric gear operating ery y) = Engine battery charged Flashlight battery charged Radio batteries charged То Do At A New Marina: □ Learn the size and type of your mooring. □ Ensure mooring and lines are sufficient for all likely wind direction and velocity. □ Ensure mooring has enough weight and scope and is properly set. □ Learn your moorage lease and rental agreement responsibilities. □ Learn responsibilities for your boat's safety when a hurricane is approaching. □ Develop a plan for securing your vessel outside the marina if you plan to evacuate. □ If evacuating, visit the site by boat and time the trip. □ Learn what possible delays you may encounter when evacuating (drawbridges, boat traffic ,etc.). □ Photograph your boat and surroundings. □ Keep a list of all equipment on board. □ Keep a list of all equipment that will be removed during storm preparations. □ Give the marina operator the name and number of your absentee skipper.
-Do ocked Boat Preparations: Strip all removable items, including space Clear self-bailing cockpit drains.
-Close all thru-hull fittings.
-Set chafing gear where lines will rub (consider attaching gear where lines will rub) (consider tying your boat is water to be supported by the series of the se hodon con erti ight. lines. ngle.
+To Do At A New Marina:

+- □ Learn marina approaches and basin. - □ Learn the size and type of your mooring. - □ Ensure mooring and lines are sufficient for all likely wind direction and velocity. - □ Ensure mooring has enough weight and scope and is properly set. - Learn your moorage lease and rental agreement responsibilities. - Learn responsibilities for your boat's safety when a hurricane is approaching. - Develop a plan for securing your vessel outside the marina if you plan to evacuate. - □ If evacuating, visit the site by boat and time the trip. - Learn what possible delays you may encounter when evacuating (drawbridges, boat traffic ,etc.). - Photograph your boat and surroundings. - Keep a list of all equipment on board. - □ Keep a list of all equipment that will be removed during storm preparations. - □ Keep a complete set of records for your boat at home. - □ Give the marina operator the name and number of your absentee skipper. - Give the marina operator a description of your boat, registration number and location.